 Thunder Academy is an opportunity for new first-year students living on-campus and commuting to SUU an opportunity to continue exploring campus after their Orientation session and become better acquainted with their new home and campus family.
 It is an introduction to your first semester at SUU, including a review of academic expectations, what it means to be academically successful, and an introduction to the resources and tools you need to be aware of during your time at SUU.
 It is also an opportunity to build school spirit and excitement by providing you the opportunity to become better acquainted with your new home and campus family.
 Research shows that students who participate in transitional programs such as Thunder Academy are more successful during their first year of college.
 You don’t want to miss out!

-No. There is no additional cost for Thunder Academy events, it is covered by your commitment fee.
+No. There is no additional cost for Thunder Academy events, it is covered by your non-refundable enrollment deposit.